USFWS/southeast/site/content/articles/studying-shellfish.md

 updated: 'May 14th, 2021'
 ---

 **Cedar Key, Florida** – Brad Ennis runs the airboat over the low-tide mudflats and between the barrier islands protecting the Lower Suwannee National Wildlife Refuge.
-A fat raccoon traipses among clumps ofcordgrass.
+A fat raccoon traipses among clumps of cordgrass.
 Fog limits Gulf of Mexico visibility to 100 yards.

 “It’s been worse,” Ennis says.